Jewish feminism: Israel

 From 1918 to 1926 women in Palestine fought for representation in the Yishuv movement.
 This was seen as the first wave of feminism, before the state was established.

-In 1947 David Ben-Gurion agreed that the authority in matters of marriage and divorce would be invested in the hands of the Chief Rabbinate of Israel, and an agreement was signed stating that (among other matters), known as the "status quo letter".
-In 1953 the Knesset enacted the Rabbinical Courts Jurisdiction (Marriage and Divorce) Law, 5713 – 1953.
-Section 1 of the Law states, "Matters of marriage and divorce of Jews in Israel, being citizens or residents of the State, shall be under the exclusive jurisdiction of the rabbinical courts."
-The substantive provision of section 2 of this Law further states: "Marriages and divorces of Jews shall be performed in Israel in accordance with Jewish religious law" (din torah).
-However, a Muslim woman in Israel may petition for and receive a divorce through the Sharia courts without her husband's consent under certain conditions, and a marriage contract may provide for other circumstances in which she may obtain a divorce without her husband's consent.
-A Muslim man in Israel may divorce his wife without her consent and without petitioning the court.
-Christians in Israel may seek official separations or divorces, depending on the denomination, through ecclesiastical courts.

-In 1969, Golda Meir was appointed Israel's first female Prime Minister, during a time when women made up less than seven percent of the Knesset.

-In 1972 marks the creation of the first radical women's movement in Israel.< This period marks the beginning of second wave feminism in Israel.
-During the Yom Kippur war in 1973, women were not allowed in Military leadership, the civilian administration, and war production.
+A second wave of feminism came to Israel in the 1970s.
+During a time when women made up less than seven percent of the Knesset, in 1969, Golda Meir was appointed Israel's first female prime minister.
+1972 marks the creation of the first radical women's movement in Israel and the beginning of second-wave feminism in Israel.
+During the Yom Kippur War in 1973, women were not allowed in Military leadership, civilian administration, and war production.
 However, women found other ways to become more actively engaged.
 Overall, the 1970s were a time of major growth and transition for feminism in Israeli society.